 Now, of course, this isn’t going to be uniform across all verticals.

-BUT if your site uses a blog to provide deeply actionable information (like Unbounce for SaaS) or culture commentary your customers can’t resist (like the GQ Style blog for eCommerce), long form content is absolutely worth considering.
+But if your site uses a blog to provide deeply actionable information, like Unbounce for SaaS, long form content is absolutely worth considering.

 Which brings me to my next point.

-If your written content is going to be long-form, you better damn well be sure it’s readable & pleasing to the eyes.
+If your written content is going to be long-form, you better damn well be sure it’s readable and pleasing to the eyes.

-Before we get into the most readable typeface debate, I want you to first understand, there are three things that are more important than what specific typeface you choose.
+Before we get into the most readable typeface debate, I want you to first understand that there are three things more important than what specific typeface you choose.

 Various research shows:

-1. ) Small font sizes & low-contrast are the #1 complaint for web users as it relates to reading online.
-(Nielson)
+- Small font sizes and low-contrast are the number one complaint for web users as it relates to reading online.
+(Nielsen)

-2. ) Due to the effects of aging, at 40, only half the light gets through to your retina as it did at age 20.
+- Due to the effects of aging, at 40, only half the light gets through to your retina as it did at age 20.
 When you’re 60, it’s only about 20%.
-(See: Presbyopia) also 3/4 of Americans use corrective lenses (Statistic brain)
+(See: presbyopia.)

-3.)
-All readers – but especially low-vision readers – experienced better reading speeds & comprehension when line-spacing was set to 1.5 (Psychographics of Reading)
+- All readers, but especially low-vision readers, experienced better reading speeds when line-spacing was set to 2.5.
+(Global Journal of Health Science)

 Now this is where it starts to get tricky.

-In D Bnonn Tennet’s excellent article, “16 Pixels For Body Copy, Anything Else Is A Costly Mistake” He walks us through some very compelling evidence as to why 16px should be the standard for body copy in web design.
+In D Bnonn Tennant’s excellent article, “16 Pixels For Body Copy, Anything Else Is A Costly Mistake,” he walks us through some very compelling evidence as to why 16 pixels should be the standard for body copy in web design.

-D Bonn’s argument that larger font sizes being easier to read correspond with findings from studies from Payame Noor University & a joint eye-tracking study by IBM/Google which show that as the size of type increases, readers also exhibit slightly faster reading speeds – however, both studies also concluded that the results were not statistically significant.
+D Bonn’s argument that larger font sizes being easier to read correspond with findings from studies from Payame Noor University and a joint eye-tracking study by IBM/Google which show that as the size of type increases, readers also exhibit slightly faster reading speeds.
+However, both studies also concluded that the results were not statistically significant.

 Interestingly enough, even though reading speed or comprehension haven’t been deemed significant, another study has shown that larger font sizes do have the ability to elicit stronger emotional connections.

-That’s not surprising considering that the #1 complaint in the Neilson usability study was small font sizes, and 42% of Americans are near-sighted – increasing the size of your body copy, especially if your customers are around 40 or online natives, just makes it all easier to see, and maybe, just maybe, could go a long way in making your visitor’s experience more enjoyable.
+That’s not surprising considering that the number one complaint in the Nielsen usability study was small font sizes, and nearly 40% of Americans are nearsighted.
+Increasing the size of your body copy, especially if your customers are around 40 or online natives, just makes it all easier to see, and could go a long way in making your visitor’s experience more enjoyable.

-John Paul Mains shares the result of one client who saw improvements in conversions after changing the font size from 10px 13px to be more readable – I wonder what would happen if he pushed it even further?
+John Paul Mains shared the result of one client who saw improvements in conversions after changing the font size from 10 pixels to 13 pixels to be more readable.
+I wonder what would happen if he pushed it even further?

 Rank Executives also reported higher time on site and lower bounce rates after adjusting their typography.

-There has been no conclusive evidence for either style of font that supports which is better for the screen, which is perhaps why the design community is split.
+There has been no conclusive evidence to support either style of font as better for the screen, which is perhaps why the design community is split.

 For example, in the Google/IBM study, they found that serif font Georgia was read 7.9% faster than sans serif Helvetica, but that it was not a statistically significant margin.
 They also found that serif or not, the style of type had virtually no impact on comprehension.

-Could this self perception (in combination with higher screen resolutions making serifs more viable),be why 50 major websites seemed to have changed their perspective on serifs between early 2009 and late 2013?
+Could this self perception (in combination with higher screen resolutions making serifs more viable) be why 50 major websites seemed to have changed their perspective on serifs in a five-year span?

-In this study by Michael Martin on Smashing Magazine, he closely analyzes the typographic patterns from 50 top websites ranging from The Boston Globe & Financial Times to A List Apart & UX Booth.
+In this study by Jan Constantin on Smashing Magazine, he closely analyzes the typographic patterns from 50 top websites ranging from The Boston Globe and Financial Times to A List Apart and UX Booth.

 What he found was pretty incredible.

-For instance, even though serif fonts have taken over the majority share for body copy, there is now a near even split between Serif & Sans Serif headlines.
+For instance, even though serif fonts have taken over the majority share for body copy, there is now a near even split between serif and sans serif headlines.

-Even more surprising, even though Georgia & Arial are still the widely used typefaces, an overwhelming majority of font pairings are outside the traditional choices.
+Even more surprising, even though Georgia and Arial are still the widely used typefaces, an overwhelming majority of font pairings are outside the traditional choices.

-Compare that to only a few years earlier in 2009, where it was mostly “traditional” typefaces that ran the web.
+Compare that to only a few years earlier—it was mostly “traditional” typefaces that ran the web.

-More font choices mean more personality, expressiveness & creativity, which brings me back to the original point of the article, your typeface is the body language.
+More font choices mean more personality, expressiveness, and creativity, which brings me back to the original point of the article, your typeface is the body language.
 It’s what helps create that emotional connection which can be so critical to the sales process.

-If anything, the middle ground for this argument has evolved to one that says you should focus on learning to better pair both serif & sans serif fonts together to achieve maximum readability & develop a strong sense of “character” for your words.
+If anything, the middle ground for this argument has evolved to one that says you should focus on learning to better pair both serif and sans serif fonts together to achieve maximum readability, as well as to develop a strong sense of “character” for your words.

 If you want to get kick-started, here’s a list of 20 different font pairings that are known to work well together for computer screens.

-Also, as you’re pairing your fonts, make sure you’re really looking to find something that’s readable first, I’d recommend you check out font designer Jessica Hische’s I:1 test, which asks you to put the letter “I” next to the number “1” to see if you can determine the difference.
+Also, as you’re pairing your fonts, make sure you’re really looking to find something that’s readable first.
+I’d recommend you check out font designer Jessica Hische’s Il1 test, which asks you to put the capital “I” and a lowercase “l” next to the number “1” to see if you can determine the difference.